nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 # End automatic generation
 ---

-Reusable [Attributes]({% link _docs_integrate/data-model-overview.md %}#attributes) are well-suited for standardized and persistent data exchange.
-However, some information is highly specific, unstructured, and intended for one-time use, making it unsuitable for representation as an Attribute.
-Forms address this need by enabling targeted data collection for a defined purpose, without introducing unnecessary complexity or permanence.
+Form fields within Requests provide a way to collect information without the need to create corresponding [Attributes]({% link _docs_integrate/data-model-overview.md %}#attributes).
+Using Attributes makes sense when the data is intended to be [updated by succession]({% link _docs_integrate/update-attributes-by-succession.md %}) later on, [shared further]({% link _docs_integrate/share-attributes-with-peer.md %}), or when it aligns with a predefined, standardized format.
+In contrast, form fields are well suited for obtaining context-specific data that is only needed for a particular interaction.
+They are named as such because they serve the purpose typically associated with form fields in forms.
-This is particularly valuable in cases such as:
+Using form fields is especially valuable in cases such as:

-- A company sends a form to a customer asking for feedback on a product or service to gain insights for improvement.
+- A company asks a customer for feedback on a product or service to gain insights for improvement.
-- A patient fills out a medical history form detailing their health background and conditions, specific to a healthcare appointment or procedure.
+- A medical practice requests the medical history of a patient specific to a healthcare appointment or procedure.
-- A faculty of a university sends a form to a PhD student to collect information for an event, such as conference registration details, workshop preferences, or accommodation needs.
+- A faculty of a university collects information for an event from a participating PhD student, such as conference registration details, workshop preferences, or accommodation needs.

 In this guide, we explain how a Connector, hereinafter referred to as the Sender, can send different form fields to another Connector, the so-called Recipient.
 Since understanding this process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, the [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}) should be consulted before continuing reading this guide.